-Figure 5.6 depicts the changes in unique STR properties from 2016 to 2024 (as of July 2024), along with the estimated number of unique properties that could be classified as commercial properties (i.e., a property that is made available and/or is rented more than 50% as an STR, demonstrating that the property is intended for commercial/hospitality purposes).
+Figure 5.5 depicts the changes in unique STR properties from 2016 to 2024 (as of July 2024), along with the estimated number of unique properties that could be classified as commercial properties (i.e., a property that is made available and/or is rented more than 50% as an STR, demonstrating that the property is intended for commercial/hospitality purposes).
 This data is sourced from AirDNATM, a company that compiles monthly information on the STR market by collecting data from various STR platforms' public-facing websites.
 Commercial property estimates are derived from AirDNATM data by Turner Drake.
 Note that a "commercial" property indicates that a property is most probably not used as long-term permanent housing but could otherwise be used as such if not used as STR.

-- Unique STR properties increased 310% from 2016 to 2023, reaching 197 unique properties across Electoral Area A. As of July 2024, 189 unique properties had already been active at least one day locally. - About 57% of 2023's unique properties 113 units were estimated to be used commercially.
-The estimated commercial share as of mid-2024 was 49%.
+- Unique STR properties increased considerably from 2016 to 2023, reaching 490 unique properties across Electoral Area C. As of July 2024, 544 unique properties had already been active at least one day locally. - About 65% of 2023's unique properties 320 units are estimated to be used commercially.

-Figure 5.6: Total annual unique short-term rental properties versus estimated\ commercial properties
+Figure 5.5: Total annual unique short-term rental properties versus estimated\ commercial properties

-\ 2024 data is as of July 2024 Source: derived from AirDNATM
+\ 2024 data is of July 2024 Source: derived from AirDNATM

-Figure 5.7 expands on the earlier STR data presentation, illustrating the average annual revenue per unit through vertical bars and the average occupancy rate with a line graph.
+Figure 5.6 expands on the earlier STR data presentation, illustrating the average annual revenue per unit through vertical bars and the average occupancy rate with a line graph.

-Figure 5.7: Average annual\ revenue per unit versus average rate of occupancy
+Figure 5.6: Average annual\ revenue per unit versus average rate of occupancy

-\ 2024 data is as of July 2024 Source: derived from AirDNATM
+\ 2024 data is of July 2024 Source: derived from AirDNATM

-- Average annual revenues per property showed a consistent upward trend until 2019/2020, in part influenced by the COVID-19 pandemic.
-Subsequently, earnings have continued to rise and reached a historical high of approximately \$19,350 in 2022. - The average unit occupancy rate, which calculates the number of reserved days over the total available days, closely followed the trend in average revenue, with one exception in 2022.
-Despite increased revenues, the occupancy rate experienced a slight dip that year.
+- Average annual revenues per property showed a consistent upward trend until 2020, largely influenced by the COVID-19 pandemic.
+Subsequently, earnings have continued to rise and reached a historical high of approximately \$20,200 in 2023. - The average unit occupancy rate, which calculates the number of reserved days over the total available days, closely followed the trend in average revenue in the early years and continued to rise 2022 (after which they appear to stabilize), unlike revenues that a decrease in 2020.

-5.5 Non-market Housing Inventory
+5.4 Non-market Housing Inventory

 Non-market housing encompasses all forms of housing not subject to market forces.
 This includes public or social housing, affordable housing offered by non-profit organizations, and transitional and emergency shelters, among others.

 Table 5-3 provides an overview of the current housing and program offerings within the community, as reported by BC Housing in March 2023.
 Please note that "XX" indicates that a unit of housing or programming may exist but is kept confidential.
 Notable points include:

-- There are no local emergency shelters available for unhoused individuals or transitional / assisting living units. - Residents primarily have access to independent social housing options for seniors and rental assistance programs.
+- There are no local physical units in Electoral Area C, whether an emergency shelter, transitional housing, or independent social housing. - Residents primarily have access to rental assistance programs.